talwrii/ffmpeg-cookbook/README.md

 If you think a particularly recipe belongs in this guide feel free to [add it as an issue](https://github.com/talwrii/ffmpeg-cookbook/issues).
 It may take me a little time to add recipes as I want to keep the guide accessible to beginners, so bear this in mind when considering the whether submitting me recipes is worth your time!

 # Alternatives and prior work
 There are a few other cookbooks. [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/) is quite complete, but doesn't feel like it starts at the beginning. haileys has [the beginnings of a cookbook](https://github.com/haileys/ffmpeg-cookbook) but with only a couple of examples.
-There is [quite complete documentation on filters](https://ffmpeg.org/ffmpeg-filters.html#Filtering-Introduction).
+There is [quite complete reference documentation on filters](https://ffmpeg.org/ffmpeg-filters.html#Filtering-Introduction).

+There are [various books](https://trac.ffmpeg.org/wiki/BooksAndOtherExternalResources) on FFmpeg, including one which is [available for free](https://github.com/jdriselvato/FFmpeg-For-Beginners-Ebook) online

 The [ffmpeg wiki](https://trac.ffmpeg.org/) contains some examples particularly the [filtering section](https://trac.ffmpeg.org/#Filtering).
 You can also [ask questions on reddit](https://www.reddit.com/r/ffmpeg).

+What distinguishes this cookbook is that is is available for free, focuses on good internal and external linking linking, tries to use an innovative approach to ordering of material.
+Focuses on exapmles that can be immediately run without material.

 # Introduction
 `ffmpeg` has a number of core features that when understood help you do a range on things.
 This introduction tries to cover most of these core featues.